SB623

 About SB623

-SB623 is a proprietary, cell-based investigational product made from modified and cultured adult bone marrow-derived mesenchymal stem cells that undergo temporary genetic modification.
+SB623 is a proprietary, Cell Therapy Medicine (MSC implantation )made from modified and cultured adult bone marrow-derived mesenchymal stem cells that undergo temporary genetic modification.
 Implantation of SB623 cells into injured nerve tissue in the brain is expected to trigger the brain's natural regenerative ability to recover lost motor functions.

 Target disease